-I am a member of the project Reassessing language change: the challenge of real time, which is funded by the Academy of Finland and led by Professor Terttu Nevalainen.
+I am also a member of the project Reassessing language change: the challenge of real time, which is funded by the Academy of Finland for 2014–2018 and led by Professor Terttu Nevalainen.
 One of the main aims of the project is to create a user-updated, fully searchable Language Change Database, which will provide access to the results of previous empirical research on English historical linguistics.
-Within the project, I am also working on variation and change in derivational vs. inflectional productivity, as well as on methods for studying changes proceeding through lexical diffusion.
+In my subproject, I work on variation and change in derivational vs. inflectional productivity, as well as on methods for studying changes proceeding through lexical diffusion.

 I have participated in the development of the following tools and methods:

 - Text Variation Explorer (TVE), an interactive visualisation tool for comparing corpora (with Harri Siirtola and Terttu Nevalainen); TVE2 is currently under development

 - Khepri, an upcoming interface for historical sociolinguistics (with Eetu Mäkelä and Terttu Nevalainen)

 - FiCa, an upcoming tool for filtering and categorising corpus data (with Eetu Mäkelä)